AA-AgentPerf Methodology

 Overview

-• Real agentic trajectories — multi-turn coding sessions with interleaved reasoning, tool calls, and variable context lengths (not synthetic uniform prompts).
+- Real agentic trajectories — multi-turn coding sessions with interleaved reasoning, tool calls, and variable context lengths (not synthetic uniform prompts).

-• Market-derived SLO tiers — performance thresholds based on Artificial Analysis serverless API benchmarking data, reflecting quality-of-service levels observed across providers.
+- Market-derived SLO tiers — performance thresholds based on Artificial Analysis serverless API benchmarking data, reflecting quality-of-service levels observed across providers.

-• Continuously updated — results are updated on an ongoing basis as new hardware, software stacks, and model versions become available
+- Continuously updated — results are updated on an ongoing basis as new hardware, software stacks, and model versions become available.

-• Production ready — models are tested with realistic optimizations enabled and production scale deployment topologies
+- Production ready — models are tested with realistic optimizations enabled and production-scale deployment topologies.

 Dataset

-• Input Sequence Length (ISL): Ranges from ~1K to ~131K tokens, with a mean of approximately 27K tokens.
+- Input Sequence Length (ISL): Ranges from ~5K to ~131K tokens, with a mean of approximately 27K tokens.
 Trajectories are truncated to fit within the maximum recommended context length of the models under test.

 Service-Level Objectives

 Performance SLOs are determined based on Artificial Analysis serverless API benchmarking data.
 Currently available tiers of service in the market have been identified for each model being tested.
-Vendors target each tier separately, maximizing the number of concurrent users they can support at that level of service.
+Vendors target each tier separately, maximizing the number of concurrent agents they can support at that level of service.

 Performance SLOs